HuangYiran/data_mining/README.md

-This Repository is used to collected(write) some useful methods that can be used in data mining task.
+This Repository is used to collect(write) some useful methods that can be used in data mining task.
 All this function is stored under the dir utils.
 These methods include:
 ##### Prepare
 introduce some useful package that can be used in the process of data mining